najmilatifi/Charity-Website/README.md

 🎯 Purpose

-This project was made to strengthen front-end development skills and simulate how a real-life charity would present itself online.
+This project was made to strengthen front-end development skills, focusing on HTML and CSS language and simulate how a real-life charity would present itself online.
 It reflects personal dedication to meaningful design, real-world use cases, and structural planning.
 All code and layout decisions were made without reliance on third-party design tools.